Alfie Fripp: Prisoner of war

 On 13 October 1939, while on a reconnaissance mission as an observer, the Bristol Blenheim aircraft he was in was shot at, pursued, and forced into an emergency landing in Germany.
 Fripp and the pilot, Flight Lieutenant Mike Casey, were captured, along with Aircraftsman 1st class J Nelson, all of whom emerged with bruises and scrapes.
 From 1939 until 1945, Fripp was a prisoner of war.
 On 25 October Fripp wrote a letter to his wife from Kriegsgefangenen-Mannschafts-Stammlager VII-A in Moosburg, Germany; Fripp assured his wife of his well-being and suggested that Germany might be a nice place to visit for their honeymoon.
 He and six other airmen were allowed to record thirty-second Christmas messages to their families, which were broadcast on shortwave radio from Berlin; Fripp sent greetings to his mother and told his wife, "Although I shall not be at home with you in person, I shall be with you in spirit."
 His wife was staying at his mother's home in Wimborne.

 Fripp was imprisoned at Stalag Luft III, the site of an escape attempt by an international group of prisoners of war in March 1944.
 A fictionalised version of the escape was depicted in the 1963 film, The Great Escape.
 Before the escape, Fripp collected parcels from the Red Cross, some of which contained maps and equipment such as radio parts.
 While Fripp was collecting the parcels, he occasionally "liberated" tools, such as steel files and wire cutters, which were used to dig the tunnel.
 Fripp was moved to another stalag two months before the escape.
 His pilot, Casey, escaped from Stalag Luft III, but he was recaptured and murdered (along with forty-nine other escaped prisoners) on the orders of Adolf Hitler.

 Fripp was held in eleven other prison camps, in which he often served as a representative of the Red Cross.
 At the end of the war, he and other POWs were forced into "The Long March" from Poland to Germany, as German forces retreated before the Army of the Soviet Union.

 Fripp continued to serve in the RAF until 1969 and attained the rank of Squadron Leader.

 In 2009, Fripp returned to Stalag Luft III, where he and others commemorated his fallen comrades.
 On that occasion, he said "I'm glad I came to remember Mike – you reflect back on all the memories and the people you knew.
 As for the Germans, I’ve forgiven them but not forgotten."

 Civilian career

 After retiring from the RAF, Fripp moved to Bournemouth, Dorset and joined Brockenhurst's sixth form college, where he supervised the scientific laboratory.
 He worked for ten years before retiring at the age of 65.

 Personal life

 Fripp and his wife Vera had two daughters.
-He became a grandfather and great-grandfather.
+He was a grandfather and great-grandfather.

 His nephew Robert Fripp is a guitarist and founding member of King Crimson.